Letterbook/FEP/feps/fep-f1d5.md

 * The `software.name` regex is unnecessarily strict.
 For example, no uppercase letters, no spaces, no non-English-alphabet, and no special characters besides hyphen are permitted.
+* The `software.version` field is required, which is unnecessarily strict.
+  Forcibly requiring software to divulge version information is potentially a security issue.
 * The `inbound` and `outbound` elements are specified as a closed set of enums instead of a simple string.
 Protocol versioning manifests as renaming, having to add a new enum, which results in unclear version management.